 One area in which Up has really put a lot of time into is providing customers with much richer, more useful insights to help better understand where their money is going and where they can save.
 Some of Up's insight features include:

-Up is not alone among Australian banks in providing alternative mobile payment options such as Apple Pay, Google Pay, Fitbit Pay and Garmin Pay, but these are useful options which an increasing number of Aussies appear to be using.
+Up is not alone among Australian banks in providing alternative mobile payment options such as Apple Pay, Google Pay, Samsung Pay, Fitbit Pay and Garmin Pay, but these are useful options which an increasing number of Aussies appear to be using.
 Up Bank also allows its users to sign up for PayID and use Osko to make near instant transfers to other participating banks.

-Aside from that rate, Up have also developed their very own optional round up tool which takes every transaction made through the Up Everyday Account, rounds it up to the nearest $1 and deposits it into the Up Saver Account.
+Aside from that rate, Up have also developed their very own optional round up tool which takes every transaction made through the Up Everyday Account, rounds it up to the nearest $1 and deposits it into an Up Saver Account of your choice.
 For example, 50c from that $3.50 flat white you buy every morning at the cafe would be instantly transferred to your savings account.

 Up haven’t forgotten that Australians love to travel, which is why they’ve made sure that the Up Debit Mastercard can be taken overseas as a low cost companion thanks to the 0% foreign transaction fee.
 And travellers who need to take out cash from an ATM will be happy to know that they won't be charged any overseas ATM fees, at least not from Up.

-They also make your spending overseas really clear, with transactions in the Up app displayed both in Australian dollars and the foreign currency you made the purchase in.
+They also make the spending that you do overseas really clear, with transactions in the Up app displayed both in Australian dollars and the foreign currency you made the purchase in.